Boxing and MMA gear including gloves, shorts, and training equipment

 How to Launch a Boxing and Combat Sports Brand: Complete Guide

-Sialkot, Pakistan — where Mughal Apparel is based — has been manufacturing boxing gloves and combat sports gear for over a century.
+Sialkot, Pakistan — where Mughal Apparel is based, has been manufacturing boxing gloves and combat sports gear for over a century.
 When the world's biggest boxing brands need gloves made right, a significant portion of that production happens within a few kilometers of our facility.
-I say this not to brag, but to establish something important: we have seen what separates combat sports brands that fighters trust from brands that get laughed out of the gym.
+I say this not to brag, but to establish something important: we've seen what separates combat sports brands that fighters trust from brands that get laughed out of the gym.

 The combat sports market is genuinely exciting right now.
 UFC viewership has driven MMA into the mainstream.
 Boxing has had a cultural renaissance through social media and celebrity events.
 Brazilian jiu-jitsu academies are opening in every mid-sized city in America.
-The market is growing, and there's real space for new brands — but only if you do it right.
+The market is growing, and there's real space for new brands.
+But only if you do it right.!Custom boxing gloves from Mughal Apparel

 Understanding the Combat Sports Customer